miking-lang/miking-docker/README.md

 make -C <DIR> build
 ```

-For example, to build the `miking:<ver>-alpine` image, run make on its
+For example, to build the `mikinglang/miking:<ver>-alpine` image, run make on
-directory:
+its directory:

 ```sh
 make -C miking-alpine build
 ```

-This will also create the `miking:latest-alpine` tag for the created image.
-To
+This will also create the `mikinglang/miking:latest-alpine` tag for the created
-tag an image as the latest miking image, use the `tag-latest` makefile rule.
+image.
+To tag an image as the latest miking image, use the `tag-latest`
+makefile rule.
 For example:

 ```sh
 make -C miking-alpine tag-latest
 ```

-This will create the tagged image `miking:latest`.
-This allows the instatiation
+This will create the tagged image `mikinglang/miking:latest`.
+This allows the
-of a container with the short-hand `miking` image name instead of writing the
+instatiation of a container with the short-hand `mikinglang/miking` image name
-specific version.
+instead of writing the specific version.

 # Running the Image